 My unique and home-like office is warm, relaxing, and inviting.
 The individualized attention I provide is almost unheard of in today’s high-volume, profit-driven healthcare system.
 While many doctors see 30+ patients per day, I see no more than 10-12 per day.
 I treat my patients with a level of care, compassion, and respect that can be difficult to find, and I am dedicated to using my expertise to help them enjoy healthier and longer lives.

 Here are nine words that nobody wants to say on their deathbed: “I should have paid more attention to my health.”
 Sadly, most people are too busy living their lives to stop and imagine the regrets they might have when they are about to die.
 For many, by the time they realize that they should have taken better care of their health, it’s too late.
 Don’t let that happen to you.
 Because your life is your most important asset, your health needs to be taken seriously.
 If you would like my help, I invite you to contact my office after reading this website.

 Mount Dora, FL 32757

 P.P.S.
-For those of you who may be unfamiliar with the difference between MD’s and DO’s, doctors of osteopathic medicine, or DO’s, are fully licensed physicians who specialize in all areas of medicine and surgery like MD’s.
+For those of you who may be unfamiliar with the difference between MD’s and DO’s, doctors of osteopathic medicine, or DO’s, are fully licensed physicians who specialize in all areas of modern medicine and surgery like MD’s.
 However, osteopathic physicians know there’s far more to good health than simply the absence of disease.
-DO’s are educated and trained to focus on prevention by gaining a deeper understanding of your lifestyle and environment, rather than just treating your symptoms.
+DO’s are educated and trained to focus on prevention by gaining a deeper understanding of the impact of diet and lifestyle, rather than just treating your symptoms.
 For more information on the distinct advantages of osteopathic medicine, please click here.